How and where to buy short-term income protection insurance

 - Health (your current health, your weight, your family medical history)

-- Job (some occupations carry a higher risk than others and may mean you have to pay more each month)
+- Job (some occupations carry a higher risk than others and might mean you have to pay more each month)

 The amount of cover you need will depend on your circumstances.
 You should consider: